Eppo-exp/eppo-docs/docs/sdks/server-sdks/ruby.md

 )
 ```

-The `get_string_assignment` function takes take the following parameters:
+The `get_string_assignment` function takes the following parameters:

 `flag_key` (String): The key of the feature flag corresponding to the bandit
 `subject_key` (String): The identifier of the subject (e.g., user) to be assigned a variation